robitalec/comprehensive-exam/literature/papers/Coolen_2003.md

 ### Access

 ### Focus
-Is the scrounger tactic compatible with antipredatory [[vigilance](../topics/vigilance.md)?
+Is the scrounger tactic compatible with antipredator [vigilance](../topics/vigilance.md)?

 ### Outcome
-Found no evidence of compatibility between the scrounger tactic and antipredatory [vigilance](../topics/vigilance.md)
+Found no evidence of compatibility between the scrounger tactic and antipredator [vigilance](../topics/vigilance.md)